Tshort76/pdf-parse/README.md

 # Pdf-parse
-Pdf-parse is a Clojure library for transforming PDF documents into data structures which are more amenable to machine processing.
+Pdf-parse is a Clojure library for transforming PDF documents into more responsible and considerate data formats.
-It accomplishes this through the use of exceedingly clever (just don't consult the source code on this one) heuristics to detect and leverage important visual features of a document (e.g. whitespace columns & font changes) in order to detect and parse components such as tables and paragraphs.
+It accomplishes this through the use of heuristics to detect and leverage important visual features of a document (e.g. whitespace columns & font changes) in order to detect and parse components such as tables and paragraphs.

-pdf-parse uses the following data processing pipeline:
+Pdf-parse uses the following data processing pipeline:
  * Call Apache's PDFBox library to obtain the raw data of the pdf (i.e. TextPositions, bookmarks, and drawn lines).
  * Compose word tokens from the raw data.
  * Compose blocks by grouping word tokens according to implicit document boundaries (e.g. whitespace)